Flood Advisory issued for Moca by NWS - NewsBreak

 weather.gov

-Effective: 2022-10-14 05:00:00 EDT Expires: 2022-10-14 13:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
+Effective: 2022-10-14 04:21:00 EDT Expires: 2022-10-14 11:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Use extra caution when driving, especially if operating a high profile vehicle.
 Secure outdoor objects.
-Target Area: Barnstable; Dukes; Eastern Essex; Nantucket WIND ADVISORY REMAINS IN EFFECT UNTIL 1 PM EDT THIS AFTERNOON * WHAT...Southeast winds 20 to 30 mph with gusts up to 50 mph expected. * WHERE...Eastern Essex MA, Barnstable MA, Dukes MA and Nantucket MA Counties. * WHEN...Until 1 PM EDT this afternoon. * IMPACTS...Gusty winds could blow around unsecured objects.
+Target Area: Southern Bristol; Southern Plymouth WIND ADVISORY REMAINS IN EFFECT UNTIL 11 AM EDT THIS MORNING * WHAT...Southeast winds 10 to 20 mph with gusts up to 45 mph. * WHERE...In Massachusetts, Southern Bristol MA and Southern Plymouth MA Counties.
+In Rhode Island, Washington RI, Newport RI and Block Island RI Counties. * WHEN...Until 11 AM EDT this morning. * IMPACTS...Gusty winds could blow around unsecured objects.
 Tree limbs could be blown down and a few power outages may result.

 weather.gov